titivermeesch/devroom-quests/README.md

 A quest is a combination of a type, a threshold and a set of commands (e.g. Execute command x and command y when user placed 200 blocks)

+## Building

+To build a jar file, simply run the `shadowJar` Gradle task.
+It will spit out a jar file under build/libs including all the necessary libraries

 ## Installation

 1. Add your Mongo link or use the default one provided